Jossl123/Serizz/docs/deployment_guide_EN.md

 You can check the installed version and whether it installed correctly by typing `php -v`.

 You are also going to need **composer**, a package manager for PHP.
 To check if it is already installed, and/or it's version you can use `composer -v`.
-If it isn't, install it by following the instructions [[https://getcomposer.org/download/|here]].
+If it isn't, install it by following the instructions [here](https://getcomposer.org/download/).
 Along with composer you need to be able to use **npm**.
 To check if it is already installed, and/or it's version you can use `npm -v`.
-If it isn't, install it by following the instructions [[https://www.npmjs.com/get-npm|here]].
+If it isn't, install it by following the instructions [here](https://www.npmjs.com/get-npm)

 You are free to download it manually from the link provided above if you wish to do so.

-It would probably wise to also [[https://symfony.com/download|download the Symfony CLI]]
+It would probably wise to also [download the Symfony CLI](https://symfony.com/download)

 ## Prepare the application for deployment